 - Magnetic field of circular conductors and coils.
 The Biot-Savart law. - Study of RLC resonance circuit.
 Use of oscilloscope. - Power generation.
 Lenz's law.
 Motor.
 Generator.
 Use of stroboscope. - Motion of electrons in a homogeneous magnetic field.
-Measurement of charge-tomass ratio - Hall effect in conductors.
+Measurement of charge-to-mass ratio - Hall effect in conductors.
 Carriers calculation. - Spectroscopy.
-Spectral lines and Bohr theory. - Photoelectric effect. - Operation and current-voltage characteristics of transformers. - Preparation, presentation and teaching of laboratory experiments, as well as the basic principles of experimentation in physics, by Physics Department students to high-school pupils.
+Spectral lines and Bohr theory. - Photoelectric effect. - Operation and current-voltage characteristics of transformers. - Preparation, presentation and teaching of laboratory experiments, as well as the basic principles of experimentation in physics, by Physics Department students to other university students and high-school pupils, for the acquisition of pedagogical and educational competence by the students of the Department.